 The Charlotte Mason moto 'for the children's sake' still lives on with all our alumni.

 We love hearing stories and memories of your time in Ambleside.
 We would love to gather together a large archive of photographs and memorabilia to showcase here to help you look back fondly on student days...
-If you wish to share something, please get in touch email@example.com
+If you wish to share a memory, you can fill in our memory form here.

 To find out more about Charlotte Mason herself and what life was like at Charlotte Mason College here are some useful resources: